udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 #### 7.2.
 State Channels

 UDAP does not try to be a generic State Channels framework, like [counterfactual](https://counterfactual.com) or [Perun](http://perun.network/).
-Instead, UDAP is an implementaion of State Channels that are tailered to the applications that deal with non-fungible assets.
+Instead, UDAP is an implementation of State Channels that are tailored to the applications that deal with non-fungible assets.

 UDAP provides a set of *enforcible* contract templates that can be deployed on demand, such as contracts that covers "buy", "swap", "split", "rent" and "pledge".
 We also provides templates for state channels in a hub-spoke topology, which is the majority of application model.